Approx 12-15 hours per week* (see course structure)

 - Student advisors dedicated to answering your questions about anything from enrolment and course management to essay writing and technical support.

 - Online Learning Advisors (OLAs) guiding you through your course, bringing industry experience and expertise in online learning to your studies.

-- Study and assignment resources to help you get the most out of each course and submit high quality assessments.
+- Study and assignment resources to help you get the most out of each unit and submit high quality assessments.